stanFurrer/Robotics-Master/README.md

 # Robotics_Master
 This repository contain the most remarquable project that I have worked on during my Master in Robotics at EPFL.
-This repository doesn't contain the most avanced AI project that I have worked on.
+This repository doesn't contain the most advanced AI project that I have worked on.
 Note that this repository only contain PDF files and doesn't contain all the project.

 ## Implant